remarkjs/remark-comment-config/readme.md

 ### `unified().use(remarkCommentConfig)`

-Plugin to configure remark with comments.
+Configure remark with comments.
-Parses comments, such as `<!--remark foo="bar" baz-->`, and passes the “attributes” as [`remark-stringify`][stringify-settings].

-This is essentially the same as [`remark-yaml-config`][remark-yaml-config], except that comments are invisible when rendering to HTML (such as on GitHub).
+There are no options.

+Comments should start with `remark` and contain “attributes” for settings.
+For example, `<!--remark foo="bar" baz-->`.
+The settings are passed to [`remark-stringify`][stringify-settings].

+## Types

+This package is fully typed with [TypeScript][].
+There are no extra exported types.

+## Compatibility

+Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
+Our projects sometimes work with older versions, but this is not guaranteed.

+This plugin works with `remark` version 13+.
+Version 5 (and lower) worked with older versions of remark.

 ## Security

-Use of `remark-comment-config` can change how Markdown is compiled.
+Use of `remark-comment-config` can change how markdown is compiled.
-If the Markdown is user provided, this may open you up to a [cross-site scripting (XSS)][xss] attack.
+If the markdown is user provided, this may open you up to a [cross-site scripting (XSS)][xss] attack.

 ## Related

 *   [`remark-yaml-config`][remark-yaml-config]
-    — Configure remark from YAML
+    — configure remark with YAML
 *   [`remark-message-control`][remark-message-control]
-    — Configure messages with comments
+    — configure messages with comments

 ## Contribute